-Let's say you are enjoying a nice game of golf with your boss or you have a friendly wager going with a good friend and its your turn to knock this one out of the park.
+Let's say you are enjoying a nice game of golf with your boss or you have a friendly wager going with a good friend and it’s your turn to knock one out of the park.
 You approach the ball and take your best swing, then all of a sudden, your ball goes left, your back goes right, your shoulders go up and your knees hit the ground.
 What are you going to do now?

-- Stability and positioning at finish
+- Focus on stability and positioning at finish

 Key Factors for Injuries

 Many people injure themselves simply because they do not stretch.
 A survey showed that more than half of the golfers who warmed up for 10 minutes or more before golfing had fewer than half the injuries than those who did not warm up.
 Another cause of injuries is the fact that golf is a repetitive sport.
 For this reason alone, many strains occur with the shoulder, neck, back, ankle and other areas of the body.